tkwidmer/personal_site/_pages/boots.md

 ## Products

 I clean with a glycerine soap that I buy online and alter myself.
-I primarily work with Angelus products on high shine boots (Polish, Lustre Creme).
-On garments and oil tans, I'm much more flexible but primarily use Huberd's Shoe Grease and Obenhauf's Leather Preservative.
-I also use Mr S Leather's Dubbin and Meltonian Creme Polish in certian situations.
+I primarily work with Angelus products on high shine boots ([Polish](http://angelusdirect.com/collections/shoe-polish/products/angelus-black-shoe-wax), [Lustre Cream](http://angelusdirect.com/collections/conditioners/products/lustre-cream-3-oz)).
+On garments and oil tans, I'm much more flexible but primarily use [Huberd's Shoe Grease](http://www.huberds.com/shoe-grease.html) and [Obenhauf's Leather Preservative](http://www.obenaufs.com/Heavy-Duty-LP-8-oz-p/heavy-duty-lp-8.htm).
+I also use Mr S Leather's Dubbin and [Meltonian Creme Polish](http://www.cedarshoetree.com/meltonian-cream-1oz-p-28.html) in certian situations.
 There are a few other products I use less often.

 ## Compensation

 I do not charge for my services, but I will greatfully accept tips for a job well done.
 These tips help me replace my products as well as improve my home stand and provide transportation to and from bootblacking gigs.

-When working at a bar my usual tips are between 15-25$ a garmet / pair of boots.
-Give what you are able.
+When blacking at a bar my usual tips are usually between 10-25$ a garmet / pair of boots depending on the amount of work and product used.
+I only have one guideline: give what you are able.

 ## Booking